sniffer80/Cisco.QOS.SNMP.For.Zabbix/README.md

  Check if MIB is installed properly by invoking any SNMP querry to object withing MIB.
 For example: "snmpbulkwalk -v 2c -c comm_str x.x.x.x cbQosConfigIndex"

-  It may turns out that you also need to download parent MIB for proper working of CISCO-CLASS-BASED-QOS-MIB
+  It may turns out that you also need to download parent MIB for proper working of CISCO-CLASS-BASED-QOS-MIB.
+Then repeat steps for rest of parent MIBs http://snmp.cloudapps.cisco.com/Support/SNMP/do/BrowseMIB.do?local=en&step=2&mibName=CISCO-CLASS-BASED-QOS-MIB

 ### Install scripts on Zabbix: